algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ## Challenges

 Here are the technical challenges that we must overcome for our project to succeed:
-- making sure our program can handle various assembly programs in terme of complexity,
+- making sure our program can handle various assembly programs in terms of complexity,
-- making sure our program can handle various assembly programs in terme of size
+- making sure our program can handle various assembly programs in terms of size
-- have our assembler enforce rigorously the syntax and semantics correctness of the assembly programs,
+- have our preprocessor enforce rigorously the syntax and semantics correctness of the assembly programs,
 - making sure our program execute the more complexe instruction, such as  'call' and 'ret',

 ---